MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/maintain-group-membership-with-office-365-powershell.md

 Add-AzureADGroupMember -RefObjectId (Get-AzureADUser | Where { $_.UserPrincipalName -eq $userUPN }).ObjectID -ObjectId (Get-AzureADGroup | Where { $_.DisplayName -eq $groupName }).ObjectID
 ```

-**To add a user account by its display name**, fill in the user account display name (example: Belinda Newman) and the group display name and run the commands in the PowerShell window or the PowerShell ISE.
+**To add a user account by its display name**, fill in the user account display name (example: Belinda Newman) and the group display name and run these commands in the PowerShell window or the PowerShell ISE.

 ```powershell
 $userName="<display name of the user account to add>"